miguelPerezOntiveros/javaGuides/md/OCA Chapter3.md

 ### Variable Initialization
 - An instance variable is declared within the class but outside any method or constructor, whereas a local variable is declared within a method (or in the argument list of the method).
 - Local variables are sometimes called stack, temporary, automatic, or method variables.
-- Although you can leave a local variable uninitialized, the compiler complains if you try to use a local variable before initializing it with a value.
+- Although you can leave a local variable uninitialized, the compiler complains if you try to use it before initializing it with a value.
     - Array instances
         - An array is an object.
         - if the array is initialized, all array elements are given their default values (the same default values that elements of that type get when they're instance variables).